 - !
-Employment rates reduced from 71.7% in March 2020 to 68.6% March 2021, resulting in us having the third lowest rate of employment compared to the rest of Wales Stats Wales several industries (most notably the Health & Social Care, Tourism & Hospitality and Haulage sectors) face acute recruitment challenges. - !
-Still have a large and persistent productivity gap with the rest of the UK South West Wales Regional Economic Delivery Plan !
+Despite employment rates improving slightly, we still have the third lowest rate of employment compared to the rest of Wales stats Wales several industries (most notably the Health & Social Care, Tourism & Hospitality and Haulage sectors) face acute recruitment challenges. - !
+Still have a large and persistent productivity gap with the rest of the UK south West Wales Regional Economic Delivery Plan !
 Demand for our business funds has far outstripped the budgets available to support the private sector ERP !
 Supply chain issues are a severe concern for several sectors, made worse by increasing costs and increased bureaucracy with regards to importing and exporting because of Brexit ERP - !
 Evidence suggested that COVID-19 effects were not felt equally by all, with a disproportionate effect by the younger generation & those from low-income households (Kickstart scheme introduced for support) ERP